 Find out more about how to apply for graduate and postgraduate qualifications.

 The master’s consists of 180 points and half of these are accounted for by a dissertation.
 As a research degree the MEURO builds on and reinforces the NCRE’s international reputation for quality research and its established network of international contacts in Europe and Asia.

 The Master of European Union Studies will normally be completed within one year full-time, but may be completed part-time in up to three years.

 There are three compulsory courses (45 points) and a further 45 points of elective courses.
 Of these electives, one may be selected from a group of courses taught by staff in other programmes (eg, Law, Political Science and International Relations).
 Students may also select a 15-point internship (EURO 481 European Studies Internship Paper).

 - EURO 402 The EU in Europe and the World: the EU’s External Identities in the Asia-Pacific

 - EURO 479 Navigating Research: Research Training and Methods

-At least 30 points from courses that form a regular part of the EURO Honours programme.
+At least 30 points from courses that form a regular part of the EURO Honours programme (at 400-level).